steviedc69/Summaries/Databases III/plsql.md

 	declarations;
 BEGIN
 	statements;
+(EXCEPTION
+	WHEN ...
+THEN ...;)
 END;
 ```

+A procedure can be ended prematurely by calling `RETURN;`

-`OR REPLACE` to overwrite a previous `PROCEDURE` with the same name.
+Us the optional part `OR REPLACE` to overwrite a previous `PROCEDURE` with the same name.

 **IMPORTANT:** As with everything else in PL/SQL, you cannot invoke a procedure in an SQL statement, put the result in a variable first if you need to.